QuEraComputing/Bloqade.jl/docs/src/lattices.md

 ## Create a lattice

-With EaRyd, we are going to be simulating the quantum evolution of information stored in neutral atoms.
+With Bloqade, we are going to be simulating the quantum evolution of information stored in neutral atoms.
 Present-day experimental platforms allow distribution of atoms in an organized lattice structure and even in  arbitrary shapes.
 This makes neutral atom a natural setup for quantum simulation of statistical models and quantum matter.
-With EaRyd, we support several built-in lattice structure and allow the users to specify atom positions by inputing coordinates.
+With Bloqade, we support several built-in lattice structure and allow the users to specify atom positions by inputing coordinates.

 ## Lattice types